 If the County contracts with external investment advisors, the Treasurer may approve and use a list of authorized broker/dealers provided by the investment advisor.
 The external investment advisor agrees to include the County’s approved brokers to solicit bids for the County transactions.

-The external management firm’s policies and procedures, as accepted by the Investment Committee, shall be on file with the County Treasurer’s office.
+The external management firm’s policies and procedures, as accepted by the Investment Committee, shall be on file with the County Treasurer’s Office.
 The investment management services shall be performed in accordance with the proposal of services approved by the Investment Committee.

 DIVERSIFICATION PARAMETERS